 As the storm grew in strength and rumors of possible devastation circled, our anxiety grew.
-Local boaties discussed hurricane impacts to marina’s similar to ours saying that they were totally destroyed.
-In a previous storm, one nearby marina completely broke loose from land, travelled across the water way and smashed to pieces.
+Local boaties discussed hurricane impacts on marinas similar to ours saying that they were totally destroyed.
+In a previous storm, one nearby marina completely broke loose from land, traveled across the waterway, and smashed to pieces.

 The choice to move Britican was quickly becoming a ‘must-do’ rather than an option.

 Simon and I decided to leave the marina during slack tide the following day.
 While preparing the boat I started to pack our things.
 Instead of packing for a trip off the boat, for the first time ever, I was packing with fear of loss.
 If the hurricane was anything like Hugo, one that destroyed parts of Charleston in the past, there was a possibility that we’d have no boat to return to.

 In a daze, I walked around the boat thinking, ‘what’s important to take?’
 Aside from a few bits of sentimental jewelry, I grabbed enough clothes for Simon, our daughter, and me to last for a while.
 I also packed a book that I write every year about my thoughts about our daughter, Sienna – it’s one of those books you update every year and when she’s 18 I will give it to her.

 I thought about taking a few high-priced spare parts like an extra alternator and spare starter motor but then decided against it.